onflow/flow-cli/docs/manage-configuration.md

 ---
 title: Manage Flow Configuration
 sidebar_title: Manage Configuration
-description: How to manage Flow Configuration using CLI
+description: How to configure the Flow CLI
 ---

 Configuration should be managed by using `config add`